pesvut/fluent-pad/README.md

 * Write mathematical equations that can be graphed and further analyzed
 * Draw graphs that can help explain ideas using diagrams

+Our application is powered by a Fluence Network backend, using a React front-end and TypeScript as a powerful, syntactical programming language.

+Programmers on the team:

+* Nicky Pockinkov - Third year theoretical Physics Student at Trinity College, Dublin
+* Sabrina Reyes - Third year Computer Science student at City College of New York

 **Demo:** https://math.nicky.pro/